staqapp/contextio-ruby/README.md

 end
 ```

-include_body calls query the IMAP box directly and result in slower return times.
+The include_body method queries the source IMAP box directly, which results in slower return times.

 ### Files